-We are continuing to drive pay equality across the Trust and are currently in the process of job evaluation for all support staff roles in our academies.
-This is due to the inheritance of multiple different pay scales from the II different local authorities in which we work, something that has now become untenable to us as an employer.
+We are continuing to drive pay equality across the Trust and have completed job evaluation for all support staff roles in our academies.
+This is due to the inheritance of multiple different pay scales from the 11 different local authorities in which we work, something that has now become untenable to us as an employer.